nfdi4objects/LIDO2RDF/documentation/guidelines.md

 Events and activities with E5 / E7 > P2 has type > E55 – embed LIDO terminology here (embed complete URI here: http://terminology.lido-schema.org/lido00007)
 If more specific events are available in CRM, use these (E12 Production, E11 Modification), then without E55.
+There are not always event IDs for the respective data records.
+If one is available, use it.
+If none is available, one must be generated, see [https://lido-schema.org/schema/v1.1/lido-v1.1.html#event](https://lido-schema.org/schema/v1.1/lido-v1.1.html#event).

 ## Usage of blank notes